crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 - Geolocation database files are located in a user defined path

 **N.B.:**

+- There is no need to protect `standalone-settings.php` file if you don't use `auto_prepend_file` mode.

 - There is no need to protect cache files if you are using Redis or Memcached cache systems.
 - There is no need to protect log files if you disable debug and prod logging.